 Hut trips are more strenuous than your typical Nordic skiing outing.
 So make sure you are in good enough physical shape to handle the rigors of the trip and that you have ALL the necessary gear for a successful adventure.
 This includes adequate clothing, food, water, and first-aid equipment.

-Additionally, avalanche safety training, including the proper use of avalanche beacons is a must.
+Additionally, avalanche safety training, including using avalanche beacons, is necessary.
 And be sure to hone your map navigation skills as well.
 Finally, if you’ve traveled to Aspen Snowmass from a lower elevation, familiarize yourself with the signs of altitude sickness.
-And make sure you leave yourself enough time to get acclimated to higher elevations before you start your trip.
+Ensure you leave yourself enough time to get acclimated to higher elevations before starting your trip.

-If you are experienced, you can plan and undertake these hut trips on your own, but usually the best and safest choice is to take advantage of guided tours and hut trips.
+If you are experienced, you can plan and undertake these hut trips independently, but the best and safest choice is to take advantage of guided tours and hut trips.
+For more details about local hut trip guide services, visit this page: Guide Services for the Huts.

 Aspen Cross-Country Skiing FAQ’s: What You Need to Know to Have a Blast on the Trails